outdreamer/build-a-cure-1/docs/objects/schema.md

       - solution (variance/stressor/error detection, tracing, identification & handler)
       - structure (gap, boundary, system, limit, hub, object, link, network, filter)

-- variable
-  - definition:
-  - attributes:
-  - rules:
-  - types:

-- dimension
-  - definition:
-  - attributes:
-  - rules:
-  - types:

-- type
-  - definition:
-  - attributes:
-  - rules:
-  - types:

-- system
-  - definition:
-  - attributes:
-  - rules:
-  - types:

-- game
-  - a set of intents/alternatives/limits/incentives/exploits/rules/risk & a definition of distance from intent fulfillment (position), usually resulting in the resolution of a clearly optimal route
-  - a game is a type of system & a mixed set, which can exist as a component of a system
-  - games can have many different structures like:
-    - a directed graph with a vector set representing possible agent intents/functions/resources
-    - a system of nodes & links where agents need function input resources to traverse
-    - a decision tree where certain tree info becomes accessible only at certain nodes (adding uncertainty/risk)
-    - a set of trade options between nodes with different info change/update rules in a system to optimize a resource/trade/market metric

-- filter
-  - definition:
-  - attributes:
-  - rules:
-  - types:

 - intent
   - definition:
   - attributes: